Bobby Petrino: Carroll and Weber State

 After a year at Carroll, he moved to Weber State College in the Big Sky Conference, coaching quarterbacks as a graduate assistant under head coach Mike Price.
 Petrino returned to his alma mater in 1985 as offensive coordinator.
 In each of his two seasons in that position, Carroll had the top-rated offense in NAIA football.
 He then returned to Weber State for two seasons in 1987 and 1988 as the receivers coach under Price.

 Idaho and Arizona State

 Petrino spent a year as quarterbacks coach at the University of Idaho in 1989 under new head coach John L. Smith, then was promoted to offensive coordinator the next season.
-In 1992, he took a step up the collegiate coaching ladder to Division I-A (now FBS) when he became quarterbacks coach at Arizona State University in the Pac-10 Conference.
+In 1992, he moved up to Division I-A (now FBS) as the quarterbacks coach at Arizona State University in the Pac-10 Conference.
 During his two seasons at ASU under head coach Bruce Snyder, he oversaw the development of future All-American QB Jake Plummer, who went on to play ten seasons in the NFL.